 By focusing on the Berlin-Brandenburg metropolitan region—home to the largest African diaspora community in Germany—this study provides localized insights with potential implications for improving sexual health equity in similar urban contexts across Europe.

-PrEP access and culturally competent care for LGBTQIA+ populations and migrant communities, although none of these studies specifically examined the intersectional experiences of queer African individuals.
+This study is particularly relevant in light of Germany’s progressive health policy, which nevertheless continues to show gaps in implementation for marginalized groups.
+Recent studies by the Robert Koch Institute (2022) and the Magnus Hirschfeld Foundation (2023) have highlighted inequalities in access to PrEP and culturally competent care for LGBTQIA+ populations and migrant communities, although neither study specifically examined the intersectional experiences of queer African individuals.
 Our findings aim to inform policymakers, healthcare providers, and community organizations working at the intersection of migration, sexual health, and LGBTQIA+ rights.

 OBJECTIVES